meaningcrisis/meaningcrisis.github.io/index.md

 Is a sequence of pages, divided into pre-defined chapters, with possibly a few exercises sprinkled in-between really the optimum?

 While in past there were admittely limited possibilities to invent new media, nowadays it's only a lack of imagination that is stopping us.
-It's time to reimagine the future of learning.

-[Read Whitepaper](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Read the Hypertext Whitepaper](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }